Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Sexually Transmitted Disease.md

 ### Syphillis management:
 **Acute:**
 1. Give them benzathine penicillin G IM.
 If cannot tolerate, give doxycycline or ceftriaxone
-2. If neurosyphillis, give aqueous crystalline penicillin G IV
+2. If neurosyphillis, give aqueous crystalline penicillin G IV.
+Can also give probenecid as it inhibits renal from excreting penicillin
+3. VDRL and RPR titers will fall
+4. Treatment can cause Jarish-Herxheimer reaction:
+	1. FLu-like syndorme after startig antibiotics
+	2. Due to killed bacteria causing immune response
+	3. Self-limited

 **Long-term:**